trivialsoftware/trivialdb/ReadMe.md

 * `required` - Optional.
 If false (the default), null and undefined are allowed values for this field.
 * `default` - Optional.
 A value to default the field to.
 (This can easily be overwritten simply by assigning to the field.)
+* `choice` - Optional.
+A list of values that are valid for the field.
+(Arrays will have their contents individually checked.)

 #### Creating a Model